pascal-ballet/BehaviorTreeForGroups/README.md

 ### Finally, put about 10 *Agent2D* in your *main* scene
 * Drag & drop the file *Agent2D* inside your *main* scene
 * Execute your program: all the agents having the group *test_group* will move at random
-### Many other nodes exists to make many different behaviors
+### Many other nodes exists to create many different behaviors

 ## Simple 3D tutorial
 ### Very simple : replace 2D by 3D in the previous example!